• Home

 When my husband makes pancakes he just uses the egg whites.
 I can’t stand to see the yolks go to waste, so I have been using them to make pudding.
 One day after I had made a batch of chocolate pudding, my son asked if I could make pumpkin pudding.
 I told him we could try, but I had never made it before so it might take a few tries to get it right.
 Fortunately, he loves to help out in the kitchen and he was very happy at the idea of helping me create something new, especially since it was his idea.

-I gave up refined sugar last month, so I decided that pumpkin pudding would be a good opportunity to try cooking with Stevia In The Raw.
-Pumpkin is naturally sweet and naturally requires less sweetener.
+I gave up refined sugar last month, so I decided that pumpkin pudding would be a good opportunity to try cooking with Stevia In The Raw since pumpkin is naturally sweet and naturally requires less sweetener.
 I asked my son if he would mind combining our pumpkin pudding experiment with my Stevia experiment and he was on board as long as he got to do the measuring.

 To create a smooth pudding, you need to whisk it the entire time it is cooking.
 If for some reason it does turn out lumpy you can run it through a strainer before chilling it.

 Once your pudding is done cooking, place it in a bowl and cover it tightly with plastic wrap to prevent a skin from forming.
+Leave the plastic wrap on it until the pudding is completely chilled and you are ready to serve.
 Waiting for the pudding to chill is the hardest part of this recipe!

 Sugar-Free Pumpkin Pudding Recipe